Historic & Archaeological Sites of Oconto County

 Between Eerie and Duncan Lane

-Twenty-one historic homes and one church reflect a variety of architectural designs and influences.
-Many belonged to prominent Oconto business families.
-A guided tour is available by appointment through the OCHS.
-A self guided walking tour booklet can be obtained at the Oconto Area Chamber of Commerce.
+Twenty-one historic homes and one church reflect a variety of architectural designs and influences, many belonged to prominent Oconto business families.
+A self-guided walking tour booklet can be obtained at the Oconto Area Chamber of Commerce.

 B P A Pk | National Register of Historic Places, 1979